Tile layers are useful when you need to show a map or layer on the web for the visualization of relatively static data.

 3D tiles layers

-A 3D tiles layer represents a prerendered cached tileset that defines integrated mesh or 3D object type data in a hierarchical data structure.
+A 3D tiles layer represents a cached tile set that defines integrated mesh or 3D object type data in a hierarchical data structure.

 You can publish a 3D tiles layer from a 3D tiles package (.3tz) that you add to ArcGIS Online.

-Run the create3D tiles executable file available on the 3D tiles layer GitHub repository to create a 3D tiles package.
+Create the 3D tiles package using the Package 3D Tiles geoprocessing tool, or run the create3D tiles executable file available on the 3D tiles layer GitHub repository.

 After you publish a 3D tiles layer, you can use it in ArcGIS Pro 3.2 or later.
 If you published an integrated mesh 3D tiles layer, you can add the layer to Scene Viewer.